Ldupe/FreeRTOS_STM32N6570-DK/README.md

 ### Projects structure
 STM32N6 Projects available structures are the following :
-* **FSBL only** : a First Stage Boot Loader that integrates your FW, assuming the FW is simple and lightweight
+* **FSBL only** : a First Stage Boot Loader that integrates your FW, assuming the FW is simple and lightweight.
 * **FSBL + Application** : FSBL is used to set up the application running depending on its location and can integrate minor tasks.
 The application is your FW.
 * **FSBL + Non Secure Application + Secure Application** : same as previous adding a dedicated project and memory location to protect the Secure Application project content.